geckom/DigiDucky/README.md

 3. Run the digiducky_example.ino script in the Arduino IDE - This is a rickroll payload for Windows.
 It should automatically open on youtube.
 4. Use the provided bash script to convert rubber ducky scripts to digispark scripts (digiducky_compile.sh) NOTE: Untested

+3d printable case design included in STL and OBJ formats.

 *Developed by Geckom.
 More details at http://www.redteamr.com/2016/08/digiducky/*